TykTechnologies/tyk-bank/README.md

 |           | Redis - GW dependency                                          | 6379  |
 |           | Mongo - DB Depedendency                                        | 27017 |

+## IMPORTANT

+#### disabling CORS

+If you run into CORS issues, You will need to run your browser without CORS in order for the front-end to talk to the API.

+If Chrome is downloaded on OSX, you can copy paste the following into a terminal to get a CORS compliant browser - this is _not safe_ for regular web browsing:
+`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

+#### MAC OS

+This PoC will only work turn-key on Mac OS.
+That's basically because the Docker networking takes advantage of a special hostname `docker.for.mac.localhost` to wire up a few things together.
+It's definitely possible to get this running outside OSX, you'll just need to make minor modifications.

 ## Running The Stack

-### Prerequisites.
+### Prerequisites

+- Docker,
-Only things you will need are Docker, a Tyk Pro Dashboard license key, and some time on your hands.
+- a Tyk Pro Dashboard license key
+- Some time on your hands.

 If you don't have a license key, please head on over to www.tyk.io to get a trial key.

-When you have your license, please add it to "license_key" field in "confs/tyk_analytics.conf".
+_When you have your license, please add it to "license_key" field in "confs/tyk_analytics.conf"._

 ### 1) Docker-Compose up